at2005/HODL/README.md

 Simply download code, navigate to directory, and run make - only for Linux/Unix-based systems (or Cygwin/MinGW) For Windows load src folder into MS Visual Studio and hit build.

 Run the compiler with executable name "qc" (with or without prefixing directory depending on whether or not you have added program to path).
-This action creates a file named program.qasm within the directory, which can in turn be run on IBM systems/simulators.
+This action creates a file named program.qasm within the directory, which can be run on IBM systems/simulators.

 One compiler option supported, "-t", standing for "tape".
 Prints out internal instruction tape representation of program (required for unitarity/reversible functions etc) which is useful for debugging the compiler.